satishnarasimhan/marina/README.md

 ------------
 Packages / pip installations required are:

-speech_recognition, gTTS, ISS_info, geocoder, OWM
+speech_recognition, gTTS, ISS_info, geocoder, OWM, wolframalpha

 Inputs to be provided for:
 -----------------------------